Do you have something like photographs, tickets, bookmarks, key chains, postcards, etc that make you stop, ponder and

 Sometimes, it’s really good to do certain things on weekdays whether that be shopping, watching movies or having a nice afternoon tea.
 Why?
 Because most people are working while you are enjoying life.
 Haha!

 The audience was a lot less on that day.
 I think you should be able to count how many of us in the theater.
 We got our tickets easily and were told that our seats were being upgraded… somewhere in the middle.
 All in all, it was a superb show and experience!

 Take Time To Explore While You Are In A New City

 We went to famous landmarks once or twice during our stay.

 You know, the best way to find out the local lifestyle is to go to somewhere where tourists don’t go or don’t have time to explore.

 That’s why there were numerous times we liked to just hop on the red bus and visit something different!

 One thing that we did often was plenty of exercises… walking!

 We usually have excuses not to walk when we are at home because we can drive!

 But, when you are in a new place, you just have to walk!

-So, we walked to the train/bus station, to do grocery shopping, to restaurants, to see whatever.
+So, we walked to the train and bus stations, to do grocery shopping, to restaurants, to see whatever.